percona/percona-valkey-doc/docs/get-started/installation.md

 # 1. Install Valkey from Percona repositories

 Valkey offers packages for a select number of Linux distributions.
-Specifically, you can install it from Fedora/EPEL yum repositories and as binary tarballs for both Ubuntu Bionic and Ubuntu Focal.
-Additionally, it is available as a Docker container.
+You can install it in the following ways:

+- From Fedora/EPEL yum repositories
+- As binary tarballs for Ubuntu Bionic and Ubuntu Focal
+- or by using a Docker container
-To support Valkey’s development and adoption, Percona provides packages for all major active Linux distributions, making it easy for you to install Valkey on your system.

-The packages are available for both x86_64 and ARM64 architectures for the following operating systems:
+To support Valkey’s development and adoption, Percona provides packages for **all** major active Linux distributions.
+The packages are available for the *x86_64* and *ARM64* architectures, for the following operating systems:

 * Oracle Linux 8, Rocky Linux 8 and Alma Linux 8
 * Oracle Linux 9, Rocky Linux 9 and Alma Linux 9